Maintaining a layered, evolving design system for a growing financial institution.

 We used an atomic design methodology to create a shared language, which helped us get on the same page with developers.

 When developers knew a Block or Element was intended to be reused, they could build with that in mind.
-The tech debt we avoided with this coordinated strategy made everyone’s lives easier.
+The tech debt we avoided with this coordination made everyone’s lives easier.

 The atomic mental model communicated structure.
 Every component could be broken down to its base elements, which could be as simple as spacing, fonts, and colors.